2022 European Championships

 The 2022 European Championships were the second edition of the European Championships.
 It was a multi-sport event which took place in Munich, Germany from 11 to 21 August 2022.
-The tournament began three days after the conclusion of the 2022 Commonwealth Games.
+The event started three days after the closing ceremonies of the Commonwealth Games held in Birmingham, Great Britain.

-Athletics, Cycling, Triathlon, Women's Artistic Gymnastics, Men's Artistic Gymnastics and Rowing returned after appearing in the inaugural Championships in 2018.
-New to this edition of the Championships were Beach Volleyball, Canoe Sprint, and, for the first time, a full slate of para-sport events, Sport Climbing and Table Tennis.
+Athletics, cycling, triathlon, women's artistic gymnastics, men's artistic gymnastics and rowing returned after appearing in the inaugural Championships in 2018.
+New to this edition of the Championships were beach volleyball, canoe sprint, and, for the first time, a full slate of para-sport events, sport climbing and table tennis.